intelagense/rwxrob/log/2021/02/01/README.md

+## Monday, February 1, 2021, 7:30:48AM EST <1612182648>

+One of the things I was very wrong about was <https://dev.to>.
+Even though I find the mountain of incorrect information super annoying that is no different than Stack Overflow, Quora, Reddit, Twitter, Facebook, or Hacker News.
+They all *really* suck most of the time, which is why I need to spend more time encouraging critical thinking and personal decision making and less time ripping on how bad things are.
+I will still state my case and then let people make their own decisions.
+It's what I value even if I don't always follow through on it.

+One *stupendously* stupid conclusion I made related to Dev.to was accuse them of not support anything but JavaScript and blocking those with visual disabilities.
+They don't.
+They just use shitty web server software that thinks the Lynx web browser (or any browser they don't approve) is a malicious bot.
+That is easily circumvented by changing the `User-Agent` header and it works fine after you do.
+On that particular point I feel like a right, dumb asshole.
+(Leave it to the amazing
+@green_jenny to politely point that out.
+I thank her.)

 ## Monday, February 1, 2021, 5:35:37AM EST <1612175737>

 I've noticed a trend.
 I'll allow myself to be influenced by others only